refinedev/refine/documentation/blog/2023-07-24-refine-primereact-dashboard.md

 npm i dayjs
 ```

-After the installation is complete, update the `<Dashboard/>` component as follows:
+After the installation is complete, update the `<Dashboard />` component as follows:

 <details>